sujalkarande001-create/Neuro-Frontend/README.md

-**🧠 Alzheimer’s Disease Prediction System **Overview****
+**🧠 Alzheimer Disease Prediction System
+**Overview****

 This project is a machine learning-based system designed to predict the likelihood of Alzheimer’s Disease (AD) using patient data such as age, gender, education, and genetic factors (APOE4).